Monkeypox virus could become entrenched as new STD in the US | Health

 Monkeypox is endemic in parts of Africa, where people have been infected through bites from rodents or small animals.
 It does not usually spread easily among people.

-It spreads mainly through skin-to-skin contact, but it can also be transmitted through linens used by someone with a monkeypox.
+It spreads mainly through skin-to-skin contact, but it can also be transmitted through linens used by someone with monkeypox.
 Although it's been moving through the population like a sexually transmitted disease, officials have been watching for other types of spread that could expand the outbreak.
+There have been several cases like that: Officials on Friday said they were aware of two children with monkeypox in the US, and at least eight women.

-Symptoms include fever, body aches, chills, fatigue, and bumps on parts of the body.
-The illness has been relatively mild in many men, and no one has died in the U.S. But people can be contagious for weeks, and the lesions can be extremely painful.
+Symptoms include fever, body aches, chills, fatigue and the bumps on parts of the body.
+The illness has been relatively mild in many men, and no one has died in the US.
+But people can be contagious for weeks, and the lesions can be extremely painful.

 When monkeypox emerged, there was reason to believe that public health officials could control it.